Axiver/reddits-nightmare/README.md

 Ensure that the subreddit you enter actually exists on Reddit, or you will be required to modify/delete `subreddits.txt` on your own to fix the bot.

+The bot will finally ask you if you want to enable `autohashtags`, a feature where the bot will generate hashtags based on the title of the posts it uploads.
+Answer `y` or `n` accordingly.

 ##### Manual

 Setting up manually is highly disencouraged as human error will likely occur.